DeSecurity/InfoSec-Engineer-Resource-Vault-Year-Round-Deals/readme.md

 # 🛡️ InfoSec Engineer Resource Vault & Year-Round Deals

-> **Note from Daniel:** This page is not a checklist of requirements to become an infosec engineer.
+> **Note:** This page is not a checklist of requirements to become an infosec engineer.
 I started this journey without formal certifications, driven by curiosity, hands-on practice, and a love for hacking and learning.
 This page is a curated list of tools, training, and services tailored to my path — practical, self-driven, and focused on deep skill development.
 It’s meant for security engineers who want to grow by doing — not just checking boxes.

 ---